Garrison safety team ensures readiness with mask testing

 |0

-This work, Garrison safety team ensures readiness with mask testing [Image 7 of 7], by Natalie Stanley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Garrison safety team ensures readiness with mask testing, by Natalie Stanley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.